-As we enter the season of giving, this Saturday’s tasting, our final of 2020, will be held to raise money for two wonderful charities important to us, Reach Out to the Community in Manchester and Fiet Gratia in Madrid.
+As we entered the season of giving, we raised money for two wonderful charities important to us, Reach Out to the Community in Manchester and Fiet Gratia in Madrid.
 We hope you will be able to join us and help two very worthy causes, while also enjoying some Mencía wine from El Bierzo and a tapa!

 El Bierzo is a region located in Northwestern Spain in the autonomous community of Castilla y León.
 Though a somewhat lesser known wine region, winemaking has a lengthy history in El Bierzo, with roots stretching back over 2000 years.
 With the arrival of the Roman’s, vines began to be planted and a rudimentary wine, needing assistance from sweet components such as honey, started to be produced.
 Raúl told us El Bierzo is also home to one of the Roman’s most important gold mines, Las Médulas, a stunning, must see site to visit on a trip to the region.